jfredrickson5/alphanumeric/_services_projects/state-uskpa.md

 ---
 agency: Robotics & Automation
-title: The Robot Revolution
+title: Drones, Droids, and Driving the Future
-subtitle: How Automation is Changing the Workplace
+subtitle: How Automation is Delivering Change
 permalink: /what-we-deliver/state-uskpa/
 <!-- redirect_from: /project/state-uskpa/ -->
-excerpt: Automation is reshaping the workplace in unexpected ways.
+excerpt: Robotics and automation is reshaping industries in unexpected ways.
 Robots and automation can improve efficiency and quality, reduce costs, and even help create more jobs for their human counterparts.
-But more robots can also reduce the need in other categories of personnel.
+But more robots can also create issues and risks worth considering.
 image: /assets/emergingtech/robotics.gif
 image_accessibility: Robotics
 project_weight: 10